CalvinNeo/ATP/docs/features.md

 # Traffic control
 ## Peer's window
-a Sliding Window Protocol implementation is provided in ATP.
+A Sliding Window Protocol implementation is provided in ATP.

 ## Congestion window

+## Slow start
+ATP is recommended to be used in between relatively healthy network connections.
+Slow start is disabled by default.

+## Fast retransmit

+# Multiplexing
+## Fork a socket